 What’s in My Pack for Winter Hiking

 The hiking season doesn’t need to end if you have gear to keep you warm and safe when it’s cold and wet out.
 Here’s what I take in my backpack when hiking in the winter.
-A lot of these items are the same as what I take hiking in warmer months, but there are a few extras I take in colder conditions.
+A lot of these items are the same as what I take in warmer months, but there are a few extras for colder conditions.